Frequently Asked Questions

 The Smarter Balanced assessment system capitalizes on the precision and efficiency of computer adaptive testing (CAT) for both the mandatory summative assessment and the optional interim assessments.
 This approach represents a significant improvement over traditional paper-and-pencil assessments used in many states today.
 Computer adaptive testing adjusts to a student’s ability by basing the difficulty of future questions on previous answers, providing more accurate measurement of student achievement, particularly for high and low-performing students.
 For more information, download a CAT factsheet and webinar.

 Smarter Balanced will make a paper-and-pencil version of the summative assessment available during a three-year transition period as schools and districts upgrade their technology.
-Smarter Balanced will conduct research and will perform equating studies to ensure that results are comparable across the two modes of assessment, and to put the paper-and-pencil forms onto the scale used for the online testing.
-To improve the precision of the paper-and-pencil version, Smarter Balanced may develop a short “locator” test that will help target an appropriate longer form of the assessment for individual students.
+Smarter Balanced will conduct research to ensure that results are comparable across the two modes of assessment.

 In December 2012, Smarter Balanced released a Technology Strategy Framework and System Requirements Specifications that provides minimum hardware specifications and basic bandwidth calculations that will allow schools and districts to evaluate which of their existing devices will support the administration of next-generation assessments.
 The framework was developed with input and feedback from Smarter Balanced member states, work groups, and data from the Technology Readiness Tool, an online inventory of technology resources.
 Based on the research and data analysis, Smarter Balanced estimates that the majority of schools and districts in member states will be able to successfully administer the assessments with their existing infrastructure.
 For more information and to download the specifications, visit our Technology page.